Sift through the storied history of ancient Israel

 This free eBook examines key archaeological sites from Hebrew Bible and New Testament eras in Israel.
-Archaeology sheds light on places of sorrow and joy, from Roman prisons to seaside entertainment districts.
-Explore the religion and history of ancient Israel from the Babylonian destruction through the New Testament era in this free eBook put together exclusively for our Bible History Daily audience.
+Archaeological discoveries shed light on places of sorrow and joy, from Roman prisons to seaside entertainment districts.
+Explore the religion and history of ancient Israel from the Babylonian destruction through the New Testament era in this free eBook.

 In “The Fury of Babylon: Ashkelon and the Archaeology of Destruction,” Harvard professor Lawrence Stager guides readers through the excavations at Ashkelon, painting a portrait of the city whose vicious destruction by the Babylonian army was so vividly described by the prophet Jeremiah (Jeremiah 47:4–5).
 Stager sets the site against the backdrop of the larger political and historical context of Egypt and Babylon in the seventh century B.C., and offers a detailed picture of the city and the life of its inhabitants on the eve of its destruction, as gleaned from a meticulous examination of the archaeological record.